Coalfire-CF/terraform-aws-account-setup/README.md

 }
 ```

 Member account.
-Does not need Terraform resources (S3 bucket to store state, DynamoDB table for state lock), Packer AMIs will not be built in this account, is not a Management account for AWS Organizations, does not need to share IAM permissions (s3 buckets, KMS keys) to any other account.
+Does not need Terraform resources (S3 bucket to store state), Packer AMIs will not be built in this account, is not a Management account for AWS Organizations, does not need to share IAM permissions (s3 buckets, KMS keys) to any other account.
 The default configuration also creates individually owned Customer KMS Keys.
 ```hcl
 module "account-setup" {
   source = "github.com/Coalfire-CF/terraform-aws-account-setup?ref=v0.0.20"